 My Favorite Things

-It was a wickedly cold morning just like this when I walked a few blocks from my Ravenswood apartment, and was fortunate that there was a 145 bus, idling in the lot, awaiting its departure time.
-I don’t remember what was ahead for me at work that day, but my job at the time rather tedious–making truck parts fliers for an ad agency–so it wasn’t that different than the day before.
+It was a wickedly cold morning when I walked a few steps from my Ravenswood apartment, and was fortunate that there was a 145 bus, idling at the nearby stop.

-As I sat down he pointed his index figure toward my face and offered this sinister warning: “You can stay on this bus as long as you don’t tell anybody what you’re about to see or hear.”
-Then “You got that?”
+As I sat down he pointed his index figure toward me and offered this sinister warning: “You can stay on this bus as long as you don’t tell anybody what you’re about to see or hear.”

 I nodded then put proceeded to unfold my copy of The Chicago Tribune.